RakhithJK/BishopFox-sliver-wiki/DNS-C2.md

 So if we want to build a "fast" DNS tunnel, we need to be able to pack as much data into each request as possible, more data per query the fewer queries we need to send for a given message.

 So how much data can we stuff into a DNS query?
 Well let's take a look at what goes into a DNS query, a DNS query contains some header fields and then a "questions" section, a single query may contain multiple questions.
-For example, we can ask "is there an A record for example.com" (an A records contain IPv4 addresses), we can encode a handful of bytes into some of the header fields and a couple other sections like the Type/Class, but by far the `QNAME` which contains the domain we're asking a question about:
+For example, we can ask "is there an A record for example.com" (an A records contain IPv4 addresses).
+Now, we can encode a handful of bits into some of the header fields and a couple other sections like the Type/Class, but by far the largest field is `QNAME`, which contains the domain we're asking a question about:

 ```
                                     1  1  1  1  1  1